NikivanDyck/CryptoArbitrage/README.md

 ---

 ### Outcome:
 There are minimal arbitrage opportunities between the two exchanges.
-Of the months of data analyzed arbitrage opportunities were limited to 185 events.
+Of the months of data analyzed arbitrage opportunities were limited to 185 timestamped events.
 Specificaly 13 days in Jan, 5 days in Feb, and 3 days in Mar.
 There have been less arbitrage oppertunitres between these exchanges over time.
 Note: Referanced outome data in attached CSV file.

 ---